ridhwan2/dx11-hook/README.md

 You should have a `.dll` (dynamic link library) produced, use a dll injector to execute the code into a process, this should render a menu, by default it's toggleable with the `DEL` key and and uninjectable with the pre-coded button.

-- If your menu isn't appearing than an anticheat may be blocking it from loading, to evade this make sure that you have `-insecure` mode enabled (for CS2)
+- If your menu isn't appearing than an anticheat may be blocking it from loading, to evade this make sure that you have `-insecure` and `-allow_third_party_software` enabled.
-- Makes sure that you are on "Windowed Fullscreen" (the menu may appear semi-transparent otherwise)
+- Make sure that your game is on "Windowed Fullscreen" or the menu may not render properly.

 ## Credits
 - [kiero](https://github.com/Rebzzel/kiero)